-Our friend Bryan was coming over for Sunday night dinner.
-I love Sunday night dinner and we have not done one in a very long time.
-When I planned this meal, I had hoped for a cold or at least crisp autumn evening, instead it was warm and somewhat balmy.
+I love Sunday night dinner and we have not had one in a very long time.
+When I planned cooking this recipe Lemon Rosemary Roasted Chicken, I had hoped for a cold or at least crisp autumn evening.
+Instead, it was warm and somewhat balmy.
 Regardless it was still the perfect night for a little comfort food.
-As well is always fun to have an actual professional photographer roaming your kitchen while you are doing the cooking!
-Lenny was in charge of lights and Bryan worked his magic snapping away photos of our “Sunday dinner”.
+As well is always fun to have an actual professional photographer roaming your kitchen while you are doing the cooking.
+Lenny was in charge of lights and Bryan worked his magic snapping away photos of me making Sunday dinner.

 I am sure this dish will become your signature dish after you serve it to your family and friends.

 2 – 3 lemons, cut in half & then into quarters – how many depends on the size of the chicken